fashionunited/fu-scripts/README.md

 }
 ```

-> Note: `cod-scripts` intentionally does not merge things for you when you start configuring things
+> Note: `fu-scripts` intentionally does not merge things for you when you start configuring things
 > to make it less magical and more straightforward.
 Extending can take place on your terms.
 I think
 > this is actually a great way to do this.

 ### Flow support

 If the `flow-bin` is a dependency on the project the `@babel/preset-flow` will automatically get
-loaded when you use the default babel config that comes with `cod-scripts`.
+loaded when you use the default babel config that comes with `fu-scripts`.
 If you customised your
 `.babelrc`-file you might need to manually add `@babel/preset-flow` to the `presets`-section.

 ## Inspiration